-\Note: The City has sufficient overall revenue to cover all expenses\
+Note: The City has sufficient overall revenue to cover all expenses

-This graph indicates a quick rise in the percentage of General Fund expenditures not covered by taxes, though in recent years that percentage has declined slightly.
+This graph indicates a slight decrease in the percentage of General Fund expenditures not covered by taxes, which is covered by ARPA funds for Police and Fire.
 The City may need to evaluate current revenues for sustainability and future growth.
 The City will continue to monitor this graph for any changes.